lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Transport of external authorization data.

 EDHOC is designed to encrypt and integrity protect as much information as possible.
 Symmetric keys and random material derived using EDHOC-KDF are derived with as much previous information as possible, see {{fig-edhoc-kdf}}.
 EDHOC is furthermore designed to be as compact and lightweight as possible, in terms of message sizes, processing, and the ability to reuse already existing CBOR, COSE, and CoAP libraries.
-Like (D)TLS, authentication is the responsibility of the application, EDHOC identifies (and optionally transports) authentication credentials, and provides proof-of-possession of the private authentication key.
+Like (D)TLS, authentication is the responsibility of the application.
+EDHOC identifies (and optionally transports) authentication credentials, and provides proof-of-possession of the private authentication key.

 To simplify for implementors, the use of CBOR and COSE in EDHOC is summarized in {{CBORandCOSE}}.
 Test vectors including CBOR diagnostic notation are provided in {{I-D.ietf-lake-traces}}.